MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/shifts-connector-wizard-ukg.md

     Keep in mind that teams that are already mapped to a WFM instance in this connection instance won't be available to map again.

 1. Choose the time zone.
-The closest city will be automatically filled in, but you can change it.
+The closest city is automatically filled in, but you can change it.

 1. When you've mapped all your teams, select **Next**.